 Kitchari is an Ayurvedic staple.
-Spring is a great time to do a cleanse and Kitchari is delicious any time of year, especially as our days are getting cooler.
+A Full Moon, New Moon or when Seasons Change is a great time to do a cleanse and Kitchari is delicious this time of year.
 In my professional opinion the only safe cleanse is the Kitchari Cleanse.
 Although there are many variations of this recipe, I have formulated what I feel is a super simple and all pleasing option.
 I also prefer to prepare the rice separately from the lentils.
 Best of all you will NOT feel hungry, nor experience extreme mood swings or fatigue.
 You will feel energized, satiated and calm.
 And... ready for it?
 You can eat as much as you want!!!!

 I studied Nutritional Sciences in University and worked in a private practice with the primary focus on nutrition for many years.
 This is not just a new fad, nor something I put my name behind lightly.
 I believe that in order to be sharing with others in the Holistic Health industry we need to know what we are doing.
 The energetic and physiological shifts that people experience when actively participating in these powerful self-care regimes, be it nutrition, meditation or energetic, requires support and sound guidance.
 Please know I am here to support you.
-I am not an Ayurvedic Doctor, but do feel very comfortable sharing this information on Ayurveda with you.
+Through Ayurvedic experiences for the last 25 years, I feel very comfortable sharing this information on Ayurveda with you.
 Ayurvedic health starts in the digestive system.
 The mung beans are alkaline forming and blood purifying so they provide protein and nutrients to nourish the body.
 The rice is easily digested.
 Talk about DELICIOUS ALCHEMY for the body!

 The Francesca's Spice blend is perfect to use in the Kitchari recipe, however, you are most welcome to add a bit more of any spice that you desire.
 For example, if you like hot & spicy add more cayenne or hot curry powder.
 If cumin or cardamom are your thing, add more.
 Create the flavour that suits your taste buds which can change from day to day.
 Experiment, have fun!
 Kitchari is a gift to our bodies.